techno-tim/techno-tim.github.io/_posts/2023-03-05-rotate-sops-encryption-keys.md

 ## Updating your FLUX Secret in Kubernetes

-If you are able to see the decrypted secret, you are all set.
-Another thing you'll need to do is delete your old secret in Kubernetes and replace it with this new one.
+If you are able to see the decrypted secret, you are all set as far as the ket goes.
+Another thing you'll need to do is delete your old secret in Kubernetes and replace it with this new one so that your secrets can be decrypted in your cluster!

 ```bash
 kubectl delete -n flux-system secrets sops-age